In budget turning point, Biden conceding smaller price tag

 Biden's recalibration of his plan's cost has been accompanied by stepped up talks involving the White House, congressional leaders and lawmakers.

 House Speaker Nancy Pelosi, D-Calif., and Senate Majority Leader Chuck Schumer, D-N.Y., met late Monday in the Capitol with White House officials including senior adviser Brian Deese and Susan Rice, who heads Biden’s Domestic Policy Council.
-Last week, Deese and Rice were among White House aides who met Thursday night with Manchin and Sinema in the Capitol.
+White House officials have met with Manchin and Sinema as well.

 Top Democrats are now hoping to craft an agreement they can push through Congress by Oct.
 31, along with a companion $1 trillion measure financing highway, internet and other infrastructure projects.

-The leaders had to abandon long shot hopes of passing those measures last week after divisions between progressives and moderates left them short of votes.
+The leaders had to abandon long shot hopes of advancing those measures last week after divisions between progressives and moderates left them short of votes.

 Their divisions remained despite Biden's extraordinary visit with House Democrats on Friday in an effort to unify his party.
 That same day, Pelosi scrapped a planned vote on the Senate-approved infrastructure bill, which is coveted by moderates but which progressives are holding hostage to force them to back the social and environment measure.